ErinaTheDummy/SwordToShield/SpellCompendium.md

 as the cloned creature but nothing else.
 You may make alterations to the creature during the casting of the spell using the same components from the casting but sourced from different creatures.
-Alterations of clones may cause unintended effects, as decided by your DM.
+Alterations of clones may cause unintended effects, as decided by your GM.

 ```